 Dean Sparlin is a lawyer and affirmative action consultant based in Fairfax, Virginia.
 He represents and advises management on employment issues, specializing in affirmative action plans and other applications of sophisticated statistical techniques to the field of employment law.
-In doing so, he draws upon his legal education at the College of William and Mary, a masters degree in statistics at George Mason University, and nearly 20 years of experience as a practicing attorney and affirmative action consultant.
+In doing so, he draws upon his legal education at the College of William and Mary, a masters degree in statistics at George Mason University, and more than 25 years of experience as a practicing attorney and affirmative action consultant.

 Mr. Sparlin earned his J.D. in 1986 from the Marshall-Wythe School of Law at the College of William and Mary.
 While at William and Mary, he served as Managing Editor of the William and Mary Law Review and became a member of the Order of the Coif, a national honor society for top law students at select member institutions.
 He is a member of the bars of the Commonwealth of Virginia, the District of Columbia, and various federal courts.